arian2528/d-log-books-mvp/.github/instructions.md

     -   **Always Up-to-Date**: The documentation is generated from the code, so it's always in sync with the API's actual implementation.
     -   **Interactive**: Developers can make live API calls directly from the documentation UI, which is excellent for testing and exploration.
     -   **Client SDK Generation**: The OpenAPI spec can be used to automatically generate client SDKs for various languages (e.g., TypeScript, Java).

+## 12. Monetization Strategy

+The application will be monetized based on user roles and access to features.
+The specific terms of use, pricing tiers, and subscription details will be defined at a later stage.

+For the detailed technical implementation of the billing system, please refer to the [Agnostic Monetization & Billing Service](./monetization-strategy.md) document.